stellarscience/react-splitter-layout/README.md

 ## Dependencies

-React-splitter-layout depends on React and prop-types.
+React-splitter-layout depends on React.
 See [package.json](package.json#L50-L53) for more details.

+## Building

+Building requires yarn v1 and node.
+Versions 1.22.10 and 1.14.15 are known to work, respectively.

 ## Installation